tari-project/rfcs/src/RFC-0303_DanOverview.md

 Steps 1 - 3 are carried out in the Tari Virtual Machine (TVM).
 Step 4 is achieved by communicating with peers via the DAN consensus layer.

-[Tari](#tari-and-the-turbine-model) exist at the Validator node level, and VNs earn fees, in Tari, for each instruction that it aids in getting finalised.
+[Tari](#tari-and-the-turbine-model) exists at the Validator node level, and VNs earn fees, in Tari, for each instruction -- in aggregate -- that it aids in getting finalised.

 ### DAN consensus layer